houli/DistributedTComms/README.md

 6. Open a web browser at 'http://localhost:3000'.
    Stats for the ongoing work can be found here.
 Refresh the page as the workers do work to update the stats.

+If you wish to stop the program at any time go to the command line in which "server.js" is running and press 'ctrl + c'.
+This in turn will kill the worker processes.